terra-money/docs/docs/develop/dapp/quick-start/cw20-factory.md

 # Build a CW20 tokens factory

-In this tutorial, you will build a CW20 Tokens factory.
-CW20 is a specification for fungible tokens based on CosmWasm.
-In this tutorial, you will do the following:
+In this tutorial, you'll build a CW20 token factory.
+A token factory allows any ​CosmosSDK address — including a contract — to mint new fungible tokens based.
+To accomplish this you'll do the following:

 - [0.
 Complete the prerequisites](#prerequisites)
 - [1.
 Instantiate a new app using Terrain](#1-instantiate-a-new-app-using-terrain)